titedog/gw-mapmaking-help/gloomwood_cheats.md

 ## The Runtime Console

-The `RuntimeConsole` is a console that `Gloomwood` uses to provide you with a set of commands to modify gameplay features, spawn entites, and more.
+The Runtime Console is a console that `Gloomwood` uses to provide you with a set of commands to modify gameplay features, spawn entites, and more.
 It is an essential tool for anyone looking to mess with their game, or to make custom saves.

 ## Unknown Commands